 Adequate fire safety in tower blocks and purpose-built flats is vital, to protect the lives and homes of residents.

-As seen with the awful fire which raged through Grenfell Tower in North Kensington in London recently, fires in tower blocks can be devastating, even resulting in loss of life.
+As seen with the awful fire which raged through Grenfell Tower in North Kensington in London in 2017, fires in tower blocks can be devastating, even resulting in loss of life.

 To help residents, managing agents and landlords, we have pulled together a simple guide to fire safety in tower blocks, with the aim of keeping occupants safe and preventing another such tragedy.